Chipinque Ecological Park

 Free Mexico Travel Guide and Travel Information

-The Cerro de Chipinque is a mountain in the state of Nuevo León, Mexico.
-The mountain is part of the Sierra Madre Oriental range and the Cumbres de Monterrey National Park.
-The Chipinque Ecological Park is on the north slope of the mountain.
+Cerro de Chipinque is a mountain in the Mexican state of Nuevo León.
+It is part of the Sierra Madre Oriental range and the Cumbres de Monterrey National Park.
+Chipinque Ecological Park is on the north slope of the mountain.

 The mountain is surrounded by Santa Catarina Valley, San Pedro Valley, Mount El Mirador, La Silla River, Ballesteros Canyon, and La Huasteca Canyon.
-The mountain is a symbol of the Monterrey metropolitan area.
+Cerro de Chipinque is a symbol of the Monterrey metropolitan area.

 If you do see black bears, don’t try and get close to them.
 Just stay still and wait for them to pass you by or retreat slowly.
 Chipinque also has a butterfly house and an insect house and both are free to enter.

-Rules state that lighting fires are prohibited, but you can definitely still lug a coolbox of food to the Meseta and have lunch.
+Rules state that lighting fires are prohibited, but you can still lug a coolbox of food and have a picnic.
 There are also a few water fountains at various points on the route so you could top up your bottle if need be.

 Entrance & Tourist information